Poisoning

 - Quality of intensive care

-With early detection and adequate treatment, the prognosis for many poisonings is good.
-However, severe organ damage, especially to the kidneys, liver, or nervous system, can lead to permanent functional impairments or death.
+With early detection and adequate treatment, the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
+It can provide information on how a disease is expected to develop. for many poisonings is good.
+However, severe organ damage, especially to the kidneys, liver, or nervous system, can lead to permanent functional limitations or Death.

-Aftercare and Recovery
+Aftercare and convalescence

-Aftercare following a poisoning includes:
+Aftercare following poisoning includes:

-- Medicinal support of organ functions
+- Drug support of organ functions

-Prevention of Future Poisonings
+Prevention of future poisonings

 - Safe storage of medications, chemicals, and cleaning agents